This sixth installment of a 7-part series about Domestic Partnership Agreements discusses financial disclosures and privacy.

 Confidentiality and Nondisclosure Protections

-Domestic partnership agreements may have provisions for protecting the privacy and confidentiality of private financial information.
-Such information may include private family business information, trade secrets, and other details.
-Parties may agree to limit strictly who may have access to or copies of confidential information.
+Domestic partnership agreements may provide for protecting the privacy and confidentiality of private financial information.
+Such information may include private family business information or trade secrets.
+Parties may agree to limit who may access confidential information.
 They may agree not to file confidential information in any future court action.
 They may agree to invoke court rules for sealing confidential documents being filed in court.

 They may agree to resolve future disputes through the collaborative process.
 The collaborative process enables out-of-court resolution of disputes with a team.
 The collaborative team includes a lawyer for each party, a neutral financial person, and a neutral mental health professional.